Denver's Anthony Zaghab Charged With Fraudulently Receiving $700,000 In COVID Relief Funds

 The other two businesses also shared the same address.
 MKZ Investments, Inc., and Dragon Headz Tobacco Shop, Smoke Shop, and Hookah Cafe are registered to a property in the 1600 block of Wadsworth Boulevard.
 A tattoo parlor is seen in that space today.
 It is not registered in Zaghab’s name.

-Zaghab was released from custody after surrounding his passport June 17.
+Zaghab was released from custody after surrendering his passport June 17.
 He is scheduled to appear in federal court August 9.

 MORE NEWS: Colorado Paid $19 Million In Fraudulent Unemployment Claims During COVID-19 Pandemic